sheerun/vimrc/README.md

   (although also don't ignore case by default).
 * Add gems.tags to files searched for tags.
 * Disable output, vcs, archive, rails, temp and backup files.
+* If you visually select something and hit paste that thing gets yanked into your buffer.
+This generally is annoying when you're copying one item and repeatedly pasting it.
+This changes the paste command in visual mode so that it doesn't overwrite whatever is in your paste buffer.

 ## Detailed features